-Funeral set for Nashville rock musician killed in robbery
+Memorial set for Nashville rock musician killed in robbery

 - The enduring lessons of Mister Rogers in 'Won't You Be My Neighbor?'

-The suspects ranging in age from 12 to 16 have been charged with criminal homicide.
+Authorities later arrested the youths at a Nashville store and recovered two stolen, loaded pistols.
+The suspects ranging in age from 12 to 16 were charged with criminal homicide, and prosecutors were seeking to try them as adults.

+A native of Carlisle, Pennsylvania, Yorlets and guitarist Michael Curry of Dillsburg, Pennsylvania, formed Carverton in 2014.
+They moved to Nashville, with drummer Christian Ferguson and bassist Michael Wiebell joining in 2016.
+Yorlets graduated from Belmont in May 2017 and worked at restaurants between performances.

+The band’s debut album, “Chasing Sounds,” is due out at the end of March.
+The band said on its website that “each song is about pivotal points in one’s life, leaving the listener feeling welcomed and accepted to a community that appreciates personal growth during the hardest of times.”